-3 July 2026 Coevolution: Teaching and Horticultural Experience
+2026 July 3 Coevolution: Teaching and Horticultural Experience

 Humans on this beautiful planet coevolved with plants.
 It wasn’t that far back in history that horticultural skills were survival skills that everyone had to depend on.
 Human populations boomed as soon as they started to manipulate plant growth in the Agricultural Revolutions.
 This symbiosis is still as relevant today as it has always been, but we live in a very strange, disconnected society now.
+Many people are disconnected from the process of growing our food and living in the natural world.
+Plant knowledge didn’t always come from a classroom, it came from everyday life.

 The American public education system coevolved with plants, too.
 Summer breaks weren’t always for baseball practice and vacations to Disneyland.
 The school calendar was designed so that people could grow food in the summer growing season.
 The work of growing food included children in its labor force.
 Everyone had to participate to eat.
+Teachers were farmers.
 Even children had horticultural skills.

 Growing food and landscaping with perennials in Nicaragua, 2010